AutomationPanda/playwright-python-tutorial/README.md

 ## Example code branches

-Each tutorial part has a corresponding branch in this repository containing the part's example code and `workshop` instructions.
+Each tutorial part has a corresponding branch in this repository containing the part's example code and `tutorial` instructions.
 The branches allow you to check your progress at any point during the tutorial.
 The branch names are: